Not everyone has the funds they’d like for Valentine’s Day, so how can you make Valentine’s Day special on a budget?

 Maybe this year, you can get a bit creative for the occasion.

-Whether your relationship is old or new, long distance or full of family, you can make your loved one feel celebrated.
+Whether your relationship is old or new, long distance or you live together, or full of family, you can make your loved one feel celebrated.

 1. Cook a special meal for your partner.

 Who doesn’t like to be cooked for?
 It can be their favourite dish, or just a normal dinner with some candles lit.
 Have children?
 Get the family involved, get them to help set the table and make it a special occasion for everyone.